 Application Note: The delivery procedures for the TOE can vary greatly and range from a shrink-wrapped box from a retail outlet to delivery by a field engineer.
 As such, there may be opportunities for third parties to tamper with the TOE delivery process.
 In these cases the developer should provide proven procedures or mechanisms to mitigate the threat.

-5.2.2.4 ADO_IGS.1 Installation, generation, and startup procedures.
+5.2.2.5 ADO_IGS.1 Installation, generation, and startup procedures.

-- 5.2.2.4.1 Developer action elements - ADO_IGS.1.1D The developer shall document procedures necessary for the secure installation, generation, and startup of the TOE. - 5.2.2.5 Content and presentation of evidence elements - ADO_IGS.1.1C The documentation shall describe the steps necessary for secure installation, generation, and start-up of the TOE. - 5.2.2.6 Evaluator action elements - ADO_IGS.1.1E The Evaluator shall confirm that the information provided meets all the requirements for the content and presentation of evidence - ADO_IGS.1.2E The evaluator shall determine that the installation, generation and startup procedures result in a secure configuration.
+ADO_IGS.1.1D The developer shall document procedures necessary for the secure installation, generation, and startup of the TOE.

+ADO_IGS.1.1C The documentation shall describe the steps necessary for the secure installation, generation, and startup of the TOE.

+ADO_IGS.1.1E The documentation shall confirm that the information provided meets all requirements for content and presentation of evidence.

+ADO_IGS.1.2E The evaluator shall determine that the installation, generation and startup procedures result in a secure configuration.